Magesh2509/ThinkBridge/README.md

 Framework design:

-I have created this use case in a framework way for that I have created all the predefined functions which is needed by the user to complete the sign up form.
+I have created this use case in a framework for that I have created all the predefined functions which are needed by the user to complete the sign up form.
 All those predefined functions are converted into a jar so that the person who is going to use this framework can use the below listed functions to automate the form.

 Functions created for this use case: